HDLahlou/robotics_final_project/README.md

 a survival game: the player operates one TurtleBot in a dark maze while another "monster" bot tries to approach the player.
 The monster knows the maze and the player's position at any time.
 A creature of the dark, this monster cannot stay in the glow of the player's flashlight; thus, the monster bot has to be smart in planning its path to the player.

-We aim to implement such path-finding using the A* search algorithm coupled with sensory controls, a combination we've formulated as LASER: the Light A* Search Evasion Routine.
+The main components of our project are A* Search and Sensory Controls, a combination we've formulated as LASER: the Light A* Search Evasion Routine.
+The A* Search takes any starting position and goal position in the maze and finds the best path.
+The robot uses its Sensory Controls to traverse the maze, center itself in the maze hallways, avoid wall collisions, make smooth turns, and detect light.
+When a cell is designated as blocked by light, the A* Search takes this into account and recalculates the new best past.

 ## How to Run LASER

 (change if needed) We have intialized [] as the starting cell and [] as the goal cell.
-The goal of this robot is to approach the light from behind
+The goal of this robot is to approach the light from behind (this can be done by placing a wall behind the light, or placing the light somewhere so that the robot can turn aroun

 These can be changed in (code location).

 Terminal commands